Hazardous smoke blankets Sydney as winds fan Australia bushfires

 “It’s terrible, it’s absolutely devastating.
 It’s a national tragedy.”

-Ashton said seven rescuers on Thursday entered the burnt national park in an effort to rescue any injured koalas.
+Ashton said seven rescuers on Thursday attempted to enter the worst affected areas but were advised to leave as strong winds stoked fears of the fires spreading.

-Reporting by Colin Packham and Swati Pandey; Editing by Kenneth Maxwell
+Reporting by Colin Packham and Swati Pandey; Editing by Kenneth Maxwell & Shri Navaratnam